jpmorganchase/Kinexys-ssi-sdk-examples/README.md

 - Node.js v16 or higher installed on your system.
 - A basic understanding of TypeScript.
 - A configured `.env` file.
 You'll find a `.env.example` in the root of this project, which outlines the necessary environment variables.
-- Optional but highly encourged to get fimilar with [Onyx SSI SDK](https://github.com/jpmorganchase/onyx-ssi-sdk) and the broader SSI Ecosystem.
+- Optional but highly encourged to get familiar with [Onyx SSI SDK](https://github.com/jpmorganchase/onyx-ssi-sdk) and the broader SSI Ecosystem.

 ## Getting Started